The North Carolina Family Court Advisory Commission publishes child custody…

 We Can Help

 Rebecca L. Robison, one of the family law attorneys at Helms Robison Lee & Bennett, PA, is a professionally trained Collaborative Divorce Attorney and is a member of the Charlotte Collaborative Divorce Professionals Ground, and will assist you through this process.
-Contact us today or Schedule a Consultation.
+Contact us today.